roxanageambasu/roxanageambasu.github.io/01-research.md

 design was described in our
 <a href="{{ site.baseurl }}/publications/usenixsec09-geambasu.pdf">USENIX Security 2009
 	paper</a>, which received an <font color="red">"Outstanding Student Paper" award</font>.

-* **Comet: Active Distributed Storage Systems.**
-Today's cloud storage services, such as Amazon S3 or peer-to-peer DHTs, are highly inflexible and impose a variety of constraints on their clients: specific replication and consistency schemes, fixed data timeouts, limited logging, etc.  We witnessed such inflexibility first-hand as part of our Vanish work, where we used a DHT to store encryption keys temporarily.
-To address this issue, we built Comet, an extensible storage service that allows clients to inject snippets of code that control their data's behavior inside the storage service.
-Details about Comet can be found in our <a href="{{ site.baseurl }}/publications/osdi2010comet.pdf">OSDI 2010 paper</a>.